razorvision/zivoe-contracts-alpha/RUNBOOK.md

 # Run Book

+Note: This run-book has been compiled from an analysis of the deployment script in the OHM repo.
+Several of the values used during contract deployment are specious.

+It may be important to examine the live contracts on Etherscan to determine more reasonable values for deploying these contracts to the mainnet.

 1. Determine the addresses of the deployer and the DAO.
 1. Deploy the `ZVE` and `sZVE` tokens.
 1. Identify the address of the treasury-backing token (`DAI`?)